Code-Institute-Submissions/mpysys-Battleship_project/README.md

 	- Notify if value in Column is off the board or not a number
 	- Cannot input the same answer twice
 ![validation](./assets/readme-files/features-validation.png)
+### Features added on 13/3 for resubmission
+- **ASK** for user to input the number of enemy ships to be placed on board
+- **SURRENDER** user can type 'surrender' at any point once the game has launched to see solution

 ### Features to Implement in the future
 - **Allow** user to modify grid size and number of ships on the board
 - **Create** a player board and let **player** choose where to put his ships